 switch applications or re-key data.
 An integrated solution will also

-the documentation needed to complete a shipment is automatically
+Furthermore, all the documentation needed to complete a shipment will

 Automated documentation production significantly reduces the time

 needed to process a shipment.
 Global shipments generally travel with